-

 Conclusion: Business Analysis—The Backbone of Successful Projects

 Business Analysts help make things clear in quickly digitising and developing business world.
 They simplify complex issues, bring together different points of view, and plan the way to business success.
-A lot of people work on a project to make it successful, but the Business Analyst is the one who makes sure it's the right project that gives the company real value.
+A project can consist of many individuals to make it successful, but the Business Analyst is the one who makes sure it's the right project that gives the company real value.